 - Search terms or websites can be entered for analysis.
 The Keyword Planner provides an approximate monthly search volume and possible click prices.
 More information: The AdWords Keyword Planner.

 - Google Suggestions: Google Suggest is a function of the Google search engine.
-Frequently searched terms are suggested in the auto-completion of the search bar and also there are “people also search for” section at the bottom of the SERP.
+Frequently searched terms are suggested in the auto-completion of the search bar and there are a “people also search for” section at the bottom of the SERP.

 - Ubersuggest: the free tool “Ubersuggest” gathers the information from “Google Suggest” and presents it to the user in a clearly structured manner: ubersuggest.org